Societe Generale’s decision making process

 Actions and Opinions: as an EPFI, Societe Generale categorises the project, makes its own evaluation of how the steps taken by the client fulfill the EP requirements (assisted by independent E&S expertise where relevant), integrates EP covenants in the documentation and annually reports on the processes and projects.
 These requirements are reflected in the internal “Opinion memo” issued by the Societe Generale E&S advisory team and are part of the decision by the Bank’s Risk Division as well as the Compliance process.

 In case of disagreement between the front officer and the E&S advisory team, the file is escalated to the highest levels of responsibility within the Corporate Investment Bank or, as the case may be, at Group level for arbitration.
 Transactions carrying reputational risk for E&S reasons undergo a more stringent validation process which may include additional participation of the Compliance, Corporate CSR and Communication departments to consider the case.
 Legal documentation or advisory mandate, reflect the decision making.
-EP standard clauses (conditions precedent and monitoring of drawdowns, covenants, representations & warranties) have been drafted by the E&S advisory team and Societe Generale Legal department.
+EP standard clauses (conditions precedent and monitoring of drawdowns, covenants, representations & warranties) have been drafted jointly by the E&S advisory team and Societe Generale Legal department.